-Once downloaded, extract the files from the .zip archive using your preferred utility.
-The download also includes a quickstart guide which covers the hypervisor deployment process in more detail.
+Once downloaded, extract the archive using your preferred utility.
+The download also includes a quickstart guide which covers the VA deployment process in more detail.

-N.B.
-To access the downloads you'll need to enter your name, email address and phone number (optional), specify the application that you'll be load balancing and select the Hypervisor type (VMware, Hyper-V, KVM or XEN).
-Once the required details are entered, click Send, we'll then send you an email that includes the various download links.
-All information provided is 100% confidential.
-We may follow up with an email or phone call to see how you are getting on with the trial and offer assistance but under no circumstances will Loadbalancer.org send you other promotional material or share your information with a third party.
+NOTE: All information provided is 100% confidential.
+We may follow up with an email or phone call to see how you're getting on with the trial and offer assistance but under no circumstances will Loadbalancer.org send you other promotional material or share your information with a third party.